 The obvious solution to reducing wait times is to recruit more agents.
-But not only this is not a cost-effective solution, but it can also cause a programming dilemma; the presence of sufficient agents when the volume of calls at its peak, usually means the payment to many agents to remain inactive when the volume is low.
+But not only this is not a cost-effective callback solutions, but it can also cause a programming dilemma; the presence of sufficient agents when the volume of calls at its peak, usually means the payment to many agents to remain inactive when the volume is low.

 Though this is not a cost-effective solution but it can also cause a programming dilemma.
 The presence of enough agents when the volume of calls are at its peak, it means the payment for too many agents to remain inactive when the volume is low.